awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 **Use the AWS CLI to create an environment in one account and provision in another\.**

-In the environment account, create an environment account connection and request to connect\.
+In the environment account, create an environment account connection and request to connect by running the following command\.

-Run the following command:

 ```
 $ aws proton create-environment-account-connection \